Annual Giving Officer, the Rotary Foundation

 One obtained a master’s degree in economics from Kyoto University, where she attended as a Monbukagakusho (MEXT) scholar.
 She earned her bachelor’s degree in business management in Romania.
 She has travelled internationally since she was 10 years old, visited over 20 countries, and lived on three continents.
 One is committed to community and volunteering work and is currently an active member with the US-Japan Council and serves on the associate board of the Center for Economic Progress.

-Jayant Rajpurohit is a consultant with Absolutdata with expertise in marketing research, analytics, and decision sciences.
+Jayant Rajpurohit is a global market research and analytics manager at Abbott Laboratories with expertise in marketing research, analytics, and decision sciences.
 He is passionate about driving business decisions through strong understanding of business and consumer data.
 He has worked for fortune 500 clients across the Americas, Europe, and the Asia-Pacific.
 He has also published two research papers in the domain of research and analytics.
 Rajpurohit earned his post-graduate degree with distinction in management from MICA, India.
-He also secured the Chancellors Gold Medal for his bachelors in technology.
+Jayant secured the Chancellors Gold Medal for his bachelors in technology.
 He attended the summer graduate program for management at ESCEM, France and was a delegate at the World Business Dialogue, Germany in 2012.
 In addition to the Chicago Council on Global Affairs, he is YP member at World Chicago, an active volunteer with Upwardly Global, and an alumnus of Centre for Civil Society, India.
 He has a penchant for travel, languages, and history.

-Monica Rodriguez is a Chicago native and holds a BA in communications and fine arts and a masters in tourism and hospitality management.
-Rodriguez spent seven years working for a nonprofit organization committed to leadership development in university students.
-She organized and lead university students in international trips to Spain and Nicaragua, Brazil, China and Fiji.
+Monica Rodriguez is currently the director of communications and engagement with the All of Us research program at Northwestern University.
+Rodriguez is a Chicago native and holds a BA in communications and fine arts and an MA in tourism and hospitality management.
+She spent seven years working for a nonprofit organization committed to leadership development in university students.
+She organized and led university students in international trips to Spain and Nicaragua, Brazil, China and Fiji.
 She was chosen by a consulting firm in Singapore as an intern to help lead a leadership development program for the top one percent of incoming scholars at Ngee Ong Polytechnic tertiary school.
 Rodriguez has led summer study abroad trips with The Experiment in International Living.

 Director of Marketing, 7QUBES